 "We feel that the stand taken by the respondents that the applicant is permanently debarred from challenging the order of 15.3.1985 because he had not challenged the order of 30.9.1968 is not fair and just."

-Subsequently, M.P.No.2088/88 was filed seeking certain clarifications in the order dated 7.9.1987 in OA No.155/86 P.L.
+Subsequently, M.P.No.2088/88 was filed seeking certain clarifications in the order dated 7.9.1987 in OA No.155/86- P.L.
 TIWARI's case (supra).
-The Division Bench passed the following order:

-"Accordingly in the interest of justice and in clarification of our judgment dated 7.9.1987 in O.A.
+The Division Bench passed the following order: "Accordingly in the interest of justice and in clarification of our judgment dated 7.9.1987 in O.A.
 155/86 we direct that the applicant should also be considered to have been promoted to L.S.G. with effect from 1.10.1968 on the basis of the recommendations of the D.P.C. which met in 1984 without subjecting him to another further D.P.C., with all such consequential benefits of pay, allowances, seniority etc., as were given to respondents 4 to 7."

-We have also considered the contention of the learned counsel for the applicants.
-Their plea proceeds on the footing that juniors to the present set of applicants in these five O.As have been promoted, even though notionally, from 1.10.1968, when the applicants were also entitled to be promoted like those who have superseded them.
-The reason was, that the applicants' names had to be considered and the D.P.C. could have held that so and so was unfit.
-But since they were never taken into consideration, they cannot be superseded on any ground except on the ground of being unfit.
+90 Ques.
+As far as the contention of the applicants is concerned, we have also considered the contention of the learned counsel for the applicants.
+Their plea proceeds on the footing that juniors to the present set of applicants in these five O.A.s have been promoted, even though notionally, from 1.10.1968, when the applicants were also entitled to be promoted like those who have superseded them.
+The reason was that the applicants' names had to be considered and the D.P.C. could have held that so and so was unfit.
+But since they were never taken into consideration, they cannot be superseded on any of the following ground except on the ground of being unfit.
 Neither any DPC considered their names nor found them unfit.
 Consequently, being seniors to those who have superseded them, they are entitled to promotion like those who have been promoted with effect from 1.10.1968.

-However, as pointed out earlier, since the applicants have already been promoted, the only question is : what is the relevant date from which they are to be promoted.
+Ques.
+But the applicants have been overlooked.
+However, as pointed earlier, since the applicants have already been promoted, the only question is : what is the relevant date from which they are to be promoted.
 The Rules of promotion require that it has to go by seniority subject to the rejection of unfit.
 If none has been found to be unfit by the D.P.C. a presumption will arise that they are all fit and being seniors to those who have been promoted, the applicants are also entitled to be promoted from the same date viz.
 1.10.1968.
 The principle is that a senior who has been overlooked and not considered for promotion and does not suffer from any bar is to be placed ahead of his juniors in matters of promotion.

-(A)